rubensworks/article-privacy-decentralized/content/framework.md

 <!-- ### Privacy-Preserving Federated Querying -->

 The proposed privacy-preserving federation architecture is depicted in [](#figure-privacy-federation-architecture).
-We first provide a high-level overview of the architecture, after which we introduce our abstract aggregation algorithm, which is used to create privacy-preserving summaries, and a client-side algorithm, which is used to execute queries over such summaries.
+We first provide a high-level overview of the architecture, and the requirements that guide our proposal.
+Following on from this we introduce our abstract (i) access key creation algorithm, (ii) summary creation algorithm, (iii) summary aggregation algorithm, (iv) client side querying algorithm, and our (v) access control algorithm.

 <figure id="figure-privacy-federation-architecture">
 <img src="img/privacy-federation-architecture.svg" alt="[Privacy-Preserving Federated Querying Architecture]">